Skip to Content

 3 days in Edinburgh is a good amount of time to see the Scottish capital and one of the best cities in the UK.

 Edinburgh is an incredible city and there is so much to do there.
-It’s rich in history which is emphasised by the Castle that dominates the skyline and the multiple museums, underground vaults and even a royal palace that make up the city.
+It’s rich in history which is emphasised when you visit Edinburgh Castle which dominates the skyline and the multiple museums, underground vaults and even a royal palace that make up the city.

 My Edinburgh itinerary will take you to the best places to visit in the city, tell you where you should stay and advise you on the best time of the year to enjoy the Scottish capital.